ludvigdoeser/scalableMLproject/tuning_network/README.md

 # Hyperparameter Optimization

 The result of the `keras-tuner` applied on our model (see readme in root directory).
-The following optimization scheme with BayesianOptimization was run:
+The following optimization scheme with BayesianOptimization was run.
+The choice of using the BO instead of RandomSearch comes down to the BO being able to more efficiently trace the hyperparameter space and make data-driven (using the current trials) explorations to find the optimal settings.

 ```python
 def tune_model(hp):